Preparing for Winter: Emergency Preparedness Checklist

 Service Your Heating System

-Emergency Communication and Lighting
+Emergency Communication Plan and Lighting Support

 During severe weather conditions, power outages are not uncommon.
 To stay connected and have adequate lighting, consider the following: